Gio-Choi/gio-choi.github.io/_pages/about.md

 <br>

 Hi there.
+Welcome to my website!
 I'm a Master's student in [Computational Social Science](https://macss.uchicago.edu) & Data Science at [The University of Chicago](https://www.uchicago.edu).

-As a Master's candidate dedicated to bridging technology and social science, I am actively seeking a 2025 summer internship in Data Science & Quantitative Research.
+My current research interests are multi-agent-based modeling and AI interpretability.

-At MSCI Inc., I focused on leveraging Python and machine learning to advance sustainability and climate research.
-By automating the ratings system and developing a document search tool, I significantly improved efficiency for senior analysts.
+I aim to leverage my expertise in bridging technology and finance, driven by my passion for the finance domain.
+For example, at MSCI Inc., I led a pilot project to automate the ratings system using data crawling and machine learning with Python.
+Additionally, I developed a document search tool for materials such as 10-K filings and Codes of Conduct, significantly enhancing efficiency for senior analysts.

 Please take a look at my [Projects](/publications/) and [CV](/cv/) and feel free to reach out to me. [giochoi@uchicago.edu](mailto:giochoi@uchicago.edu)